Gastric intubation: Technique

 Great care must be taken to ensure that the tube has not passed through the larynx into the trachea and down into the bronchi.
 The reliable method is to aspirate some fluid from the tube with a syringe.
 This fluid is then tested with pH paper (note not litmus paper) to determine the acidity of the fluid.
 If the pH is 4 or below then the tube is in the correct position.
 If this is not possible then correct verification of tube position is obtained with an X-ray of the chest/abdomen.
 This is the most reliable means of ensuring proper placement of an NG tube.
-The use of a chest x-ray to confirm position is the expected standard in the UK, with Dr/ physician review and confirmation.
+The use of a chest x-ray to confirm position is the expected standard in the UK, with physician review and confirmation.
 Future techniques may include measuring the concentration of enzymes such as trypsin, pepsin, and bilirubin to confirm the correct placement of the NG tube.
 As enzyme testing becomes more practical, allowing measurements to be taken quickly and cheaply at the bedside, this technique may be used in combination with pH testing as an effective, less harmful replacement of X-ray confirmation.
 Ultrasonography alone is not sufficient to confirm position for gastric tube.
 If the tube is to remain in place then a tube position check is recommended before each feed and at least once per day.

 Only smaller diameter (12 Fr or less in adults) nasogastric tubes are appropriate for long-term feeding, so as to avoid irritation and erosion of the nasal mucosa.
 These tubes often have guidewires to facilitate insertion.
 If feeding is required for a longer period of time, other options, such as placement of a PEG tube, should be considered.

 Function of an NG tube properly placed and used for suction is maintained by flushing.
 This may be done by flushing small amounts of saline and air using a syringe or by flushing larger amounts of saline or water, and air, and then assessing for the air to circulate through one lumen of the tube, into the stomach, and out the other lumen.
 When these two techniques of flushing were compared, the latter was more effective.

 Contraindications

 The use of nasogastric intubation is contraindicated in patients with moderate-to-severe neck and facial fractures due to the increased risk of airway obstruction or improper tube placement.
 Special attention is necessary during insertion under these circumstances in order to avoid undue trauma to the esophagus.
-There is also a greater risk to patients with bleeding disorders, particularly those resulting from the distended sub-mucosal veins in the lower third of the esophagus known as esophageal varices which may be easily ruptured due to their friability and also in GERD (Gastro Esophageal Reflux Disease).
+There is also a greater risk to patients with bleeding disorders, particularly those resulting from the distended sub-mucosal veins in the lower third of the esophagus known as esophageal varices which may be easily ruptured due to their friability and also in GERD (gastroesophageal reflux disease).

 Alternative measures, such as an orogastric intubation, should be considered under these circumstances, or if the patient will be incapable of meeting their nutritional and caloric needs for an extended time period (usually >24 hours).